stephenh/bindgen/README.markdown

 * Eclipse: Annotating packages as `@Bindable` does not work until 3.5-M5
 * Eclipse: Clean builds cause compile errors if your `Foo` class references its own `FooBinding` (see [263985][3]) *and* you declare `FooBinding` as a field/method return--for now declaring `FooBinding` inside a method as a local variable works fine
 * IntelliJ: Does not support annotation processors (from what I can tell)
+* `javac`: Does not properly re-use already-generated classes, so pass `-AskipExistingBindingCheck=true` to re-generate all of the binding classes each time

 [3]: https://bugs.eclipse.org/bugs/show_bug.cgi?id=263985